eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Project structure and organization**
+## **Parallel Routes**

-Organize and collocate project files
+Simultaneously or conditionally render one or more pages within the same layout

 ---

-Welcome to **Branch 8.1** of the **React Lab**!
+Welcome to **Branch 8.2** of the **React Lab**!

-Here I have explore efficient project organization and file colocation strategies in Next.js to enhance code maintainability and scalability.
+Here I have discovered the power of parallel routes in Next.js, optimizing navigation and improving user experience through concurrent routing strategies.

 ---